Chart Color Schemes

 Wentworthville lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Wentworthville's population is estimated at around 17,087 as of Nov 2025.
-This reflects an increase from the 2021 Census figure of 15,098 people, a rise of 1,989 individuals (13.2%).
-The change is inferred from AreaSearch's estimated resident population of 16,555 following examination of ABS data released in June 2024 and an additional 254 validated new addresses since the Census date.
-This equates to a density ratio of 5,511 persons per square kilometer, placing Wentworthville in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate exceeded both state (7.6%) and metropolitan averages since the 2021 Census.
+Wentworthville's population is estimated at around 17,091 as of Feb 2026.
+This reflects an increase of 1,993 people since the 2021 Census, which reported a population of 15,098 people.
+The change is inferred from the resident population of 16,555 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 255 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,513 persons per square kilometer, making land in the suburb of Wentworthville a highly-sought resource.
+The suburb's growth rate exceeded both the state (7.8%) and Greater Sydney since the 2021 census.
 Overseas migration contributed approximately 79.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projected demographic shifts indicate significant population increase, with the Wentworthville SA2 expected to grow by 4,085 persons to 2041, reflecting an 18.9% gain over the 17-year period.
+Considering projected demographic shifts, the suburb is expected to grow by 4,159 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.3% in total over the 17 years.

 Frequently Asked Questions - Population